CI

 - n300 - Wormhole 2 chip card

-- tg - galaxy box
+- tg - Galaxy box

 - p150 - Blackhole 1 chip card

-It is expected that list will expand soon as machines with blackhole chip family are added to the runner pool.
+It is expected that the list will expand soon as machines with blackhole chip family are added to the runner pool.

 image

-Specify which release build image to use.
+Specifies which release build image to use.
 It can be:

 - speedy